Mental Health Treatment for Teens

 How We Treat

 At our residential treatment centers for teens in Maine and New Hampshire, patients receive compassionate mental health services and a safe, nurturing environment where they can work toward healing.
-Our teen mental health treatment programs place heavy emphasis on family involvement, meaning we also provide parents and caregivers with all the ongoing resources they need as they invest in future health and happiness for their loved one post-treatment.
+Our approach to mental health treatment for teens places heavy emphasis on family involvement, meaning we also provide parents and caregivers with all the ongoing resources they need as they invest in future health and happiness for their loved one post-treatment.

 Key features of our approach include: